Career and Professional Development FAQ

 Are internships paid?

-About half of the internships are paid.
-The Cronkite Career and Professional Development team encourages all employers to pay students for their time and to attract top talent.
+About 80 percent of Cronkite internships are paid.
+The Cronkite Career and Professional Development team strongly urges all employers to pay students for their time and to attract top talent.

 How long are internships?